mmattice/badkeys/rsa-2048-composite-p/readme.md

 # RSA-2048 Composite P

-The `p` value in this key is a composite number.
-It is divisible by 2.
+This key is has a `p` value that is even and composite.
+This makes the resulting `n` modulus easy to factor.